 stock market is overloaded with poor quality state owned companies.

-China will be the third largest economy in the world in 2020, after the
+China will be the third largest economy in the world before 2012, after

 "off-balance sheet" accounting.
 Non-performing loans held by China's

 banks are 25% to 50% of GDP making China highly vulnerable to an

 to wait and buy AFTER the collapse of a big bank or two, given my